Naguib Mahfouz: Personal life

 However, in 1954, he quietly married a Coptic Orthodox woman from Alexandria, Atiyyatallah Ibrahim, with whom he had two daughters, Fatima and Umm Kalthum.
 The couple initially lived on a houseboat in the Agouza section of Cairo on the west bank of the Nile, then moved to an apartment along the river in the same area.
 Mahfouz avoided public exposure, especially inquiries into his private life, which might have become, as he put it, "a silly topic in journals and radio programs."

 Mahfouz distinctly did not like to travel.
 Belgrade was one of the few cities to which he gladly went and he expressed great respect for Serbia.

+Mahfouz died on 30 August 2006 after complications from two falls, which he had suffered at home and in a hospital.

 Legacy

 Mahfouz's legacy is considered a cornerstone of Modern Egyptian culture.
 His books are frequently republished, and the Cairo International Book Fair celebrated Mahfouz more than once.

 His books continue to be adapted into films and TV series, both in Egypt and internationally, such as Mexican adaptation of Midaq Alley starring Salma Hayek in 1995, and Egyptian TV series Afrah AlQoba, Bayn El Samaa Wa El Ard and Hadith Alsabah wa Almassaa among others.

 In 2019, Egyptian Ministry of Culture opened the Naguib Mahfouz museum located in Old Cairo near Wikala of al-Ghuri, Muzz Street and Azhar mosque, where most of Mahfouz novels take place. the museum has different artifacts from Mahfouz's life such as his hat, desk, photographs and his awards including his Nobel Medal.

 In 2021, Egyptian actor Ahmed Helmy announced plans to star in a biographical Television series about Mahfouz's life, written by Abdelreheem Kamal.